 While personal loans are helpful in many scenarios, it’s in your best interest to avoid certain traps and pitfalls.

+Read the fine print.
 Scrutinise all your options carefully right from the start and remember to look for ongoing account-keeping fees, early repayment fees and late payment fees.
 Read the terms and conditions document from start to finish.

+Check if the lender is licenced.
 There are some credit brokers and providers in Singapore that operate illegally.
 If you wish to safeguard your interests, it is best that you do your research to avoid borrowing from these lenders.

-You can use finder Singapore to compare personal loan rates, fees, charges and term periods of different personal loans.
-Once you find a loan you wish to apply for, proceed to the lender’s website by clicking “Go to Site”.
+You can use Finder Singapore to compare personal loan rates, fees, charges and term periods of different personal loans.
+Once you find a loan you wish to apply for, proceed to the lender’s website by clicking Go to site.

 Remember that lenders will want to ensure your ability to repay a loan before they lend you any money.
 As a result, they might want to take a look at your credit file and may also ask for copies of your payslips, details of other loans you have, credit card bills and bank account statements.